ejh243/BrainFANS/documentation/docs/Developer-information/merge-conflicts.md

 ef44a5f initial commit
 ```

 Our commit histories no longer line up.
 On the `master` branch, our fourth commit to `file.txt` is `5495b54`, whilst on `new-branch` it is `3381285`.
-Git no longer knows which version of `file.txt` is 'newer'.
-Let's see this in action by attempting a merge.
+Not only this, but both commits change the same line (line 3) in the file.
+Git no longer knows which version of `file.txt` is 'newer' and will ask the user for help.
+Note that if we changed different lines in each branch, this merge conflict would not arise.
+Let's see the conflict in action by attempting a merge like before.

 ```bash
 git checkout master